 to help improve

-We conduct science to provide a base for our conservation actions and adapt local habitat management plans, regulating the numbers of visitors and the dynamics of the tour, providing a model where ecotourism and conservation can coexist.
+Our studies provide a base for our conservation actions and adapt local habitat management plans, regulating the numbers of visitors and the dynamics of the tourism operation, and thus providing a model of where ecotourism and conservation can coexist.